nodeschool/western-mass/codeofconduct.md

 with the following code of conduct.
 Organizers will enforce this code throughout the event.
 We are expecting coorporation from all participants to help ensuring a safe environment for everybody.

-*tl:dr: Do not harass people.
+*tl;dr: Do not harass people.
 Be awesome to each other.*

 ## Need Help?
 Contact Andrew